nandansn/js-test-projects/README.md

 - common practice - Declare or Define the function name Starting with cap letter
 - new will point to this.

-- exe: create construcor Person function with names and method
+- exe: create constructor Person function with names and method

 ### Constructor Property:
 - All objects in JS have access to 'constructor' property that returns constructor function that created it.